Bernardo Tavares

-Fernando José Bernardo Tavares (born 2 May 1980) is a Portuguese football manager and former player.
-He was most recently the head coach of Super League club PSM Makassar.
+Fernando José Bernardo Tavares (born 2 May 1980) is a Portuguese football manager and former player who is the head coach of Super League club Persebaya Surabaya.

 Playing career

 Tavares began his footballing career when he was 10 years old with the youth team of ADC Proença-a-Nova, based in his hometown, Proença-a-Nova.
 After joining the senior team in 1996, he spent his entire playing career at ADC Proença-a-Nova and played for the club until he retired in 2003 at 23 years old.

 Managerial career

 Tavares holds the UEFA Pro Licence, regarded as the highest football coaching qualification in Europe.
 He received his licence in June 2013 from the Portuguese Football Federation.

 Proença-a-Nova U18

 Tavares began his managerial career with the U-18 team of Proença-a-Nova in 1997.

 Pastelaria Rosa

 In 1998, Tavares was appointed as head coach of the U-18 team of Pastelaria Rosa FC.
 In 1999, he became the head coach of the senior team.